 BA (Hons) Visual Culture

-Are you fascinated by the spectrum of human creativity: art, design, architecture, film, media, aesthetics?
-Interested in history and the objects, processes, institutions and concepts of art and design in the contemporary world?
+Are you fascinated by the spectrum of human creativity: art, design, architecture, film, fashion, new media and digital culture?
+Are you interested in the history and theory of the objects, processes and cultural institutions that comprise our contemporary world?

 You will be educated to become visually literate, expressive and articulate.
 On graduation you will have gained a broad range of critical and research skills associated with an arts degree.
-Future career opportunities in the arts for graduates of the BA in Visual Culture include exhibition curation, critical writing, journalism, publishing and arts management.
+Our graduates work in arts and heritage management, in exhibition curation and education, in festivals and events organisation, and in the media.

 A portfolio submission is not required; places are allocated through the CAO based on Leaving Certificate points.